tomy0000000/blog/layouts/README.md

 ## Custom footer

-- Align items to left in the small viewport
-- Translation dropdown in footer
 - Made with Love in Taiwan badge

-See [Congo's documentation](https://jpanther.github.io/congo/docs/partials/#head-and-footer) for how extended footer works.
+See [Congo's documentation](https://jpanther.github.io/congo/docs/partials/#head-and-footer) for how the extended footer works.

 ## Shortcodes